walimorris/BeerAdvisor/README.md

 Android device to your computer through USB and running a simulation of your app on your phone.
 This allows you to test your app and ensure things are the way you want them and it's much faster.
 `
-## 3. Layouts, TextViews and Widgets
+## 3. Layouts, Activities, TextViews and Widgets

 `
 This app is fairly simple and allowed me to understand some basic concepts of Android Development.
 Let's